hcooreman/syllabi/csci403-spr24-syllabus.md

 | Final Pre-Project | 15%           |
 | Final Project     | 40%           |

 Actively working on the worksheets and preparing for and participating in class will prepare you for the labs; that and the labs will prepare you for the exam and SQL project.
+Extra credit may be offered for additional learning activities related to this class.
+Unless otherwise detailed in this syllabus, the awarding of extra credit is at the discretion of the instructor and is not guaranteed.

 <!-- Do we agree with this late policy or would rather go to passes similar to data engineering? -->
 ### <span style="color:darkblue">Late Policy</span>